gianlucadardia/Schedule_Off_Synapse_Dedicated_Pool/README.md

 ## Azure Synapse - Schedule Dedicated Pool OFF

-Many customer are worried about cost to incur using Synapse Analytics dedicated pool.
+Many customer has cost concern related to **Synapse Analytics Dedicated Pool** usage.
-Especially during product evaluation, customer wants to afford "least cost as possible"
+Especially in product evaluation phase, customer needs to keep cost under strict control

-The capabilities to pause dedicated pool, really hep to achieve this aim, but the lack of "integrated" way to perform it, has a bittersweet taste.
+Capabilities to pause dedicated pool, could help to mitigate this concern, but the lack of "Native" way to perform this task, could be an entry barrier.

-This 1-click deployment, allows user to deploy a Logic App to enable creation of Logic app to schedule "Turn off Synapse dedicated pool" wherever  dedicated pool is.
+This 1-click deployment, try to help, allowing user to deploy a Logic App that can **Pause Synapse Dedicated Pool** on sheduled base.

 ## Prerequisites